dfm/arxivist/README.md

 ## Installation

-You can install arxivist as a [Chrome extension](https://chrome.google.com/webstore/detail/arxivist/fmnaemfbhjjgdokfgboolpjhnfcdaime) or [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/arxivist/).
+You can install arxivist as a ~[Chrome extension](https://chrome.google.com/webstore/detail/arxivist/fmnaemfbhjjgdokfgboolpjhnfcdaime)~ or [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/arxivist/).
+*Note: this extension has been removed from the Chrome web store because it didn't have a screenshot.
+I'll try to get it re-submitted, but until then, Chrome users should follow the developer instructions below.*

 ## Developer installation